durangogt/aggravation/readme.md

     # P1marbles = [(P1m1,(x,y)), (P1m2,(x,y)), (P1m3,(x,y)), (P1m4,(x,y))]
     # simpler could just be remove P1m1 & use array index as marble number
     # P1marbles = [(x,y), (x,y), (x,y), (x,y)]
-    #
+    # 4/10 - except the below didn't work...did for taking out of home but not for other calls, needed to check
+    # which index has the last one in it (see List[array.index(oldLocation)]   )
     # P1marbles[ len(P1HOME) ] = 'current marble just pulled out of home'..............DONE
     #
     #
-    # Need a isValidMove() function, true if another marble isn't there.....
+    # Need a isValidMove() function, true if another marble isn't there................DONE
     # ...before making each move test that there isn't a marble on the way...
     #
     # need to redraw board with new marbles on it ~updateBoard (maybe)